 Company Overview of Robert Bosch GmbH

 Robert Bosch GmbH, together with its subsidiaries, provides technology and services worldwide.
-The company’s Automotive Technology division offers gasoline systems, diesel systems, chassis systems control, electrical drives, starter motors and generators, car multimedia, automotive electronics, automotive aftermarket products, and steering systems.
-Its Industrial Technology division provides drive and control technology for power, control, and actuator systems for applications in industrial automation, mobile equipment, and commercial vehicles, as well as in renewable energy.
-This division also offers processing and packaging, and filling and sealing systems for the confectionery, food, beve...
+It operates through four segments: Automotive Technology, Industrial Technology, Consumer Goods, and Energy and Building Technology.
+The Automotive Technology segment offers gasoline systems, diesel systems, chassis systems control, electrical drives, starter motors and generators, car multimedia, automotive electronics, automotive aftermarket products, and steering systems.
+The Industrial Technology segment provides drive and control technology for power, control, and actuator systems for applications in industrial automation, mobile machinery, and commercial vehicles, as well as in renewable ener...

 Bosch Service Center